mvelusce/pi-habits-tracker/docs/PWA_SETUP.md

 ### Desktop (Chrome/Edge/Brave)

-1. Open your habits tracker
+1. Open your wellness log
 2. Look for the install icon (⊕) in the address bar
-3. Or go to Menu → "Install Habits Tracker"
+3. Or go to Menu → "Install Wellness Log"
 4. The app will install and can be launched from your apps menu

 ## Installation Criteria